ckeditor/ckeditor5/docs/installation/advanced/advanced-setup.md

 This scenario allows you to fully control the building process of CKEditor.
 This means that you will not actually use the builds anymore, but instead build CKEditor from source directly into your project.
 This integration method gives you full control over which features will be included and how webpack will be configured.

 <info-box>
-	Similar results to what this method allows can be achieved by {@link  link-removed customizing an existing build} and integrating your custom build like in scenario 1.
+	Similar results to what this method allows can be achieved by {@link installation/getting-started/quick-start#creating-custom-builds customizing an existing build} and integrating your custom build like in scenario 1.
 This will give faster build times (since CKEditor will be built once and committed), however, it requires maintaining a separate repository and installing the code from that repository into your project (e.g. by publishing a new npm package or using tools like [Lerna](https://github.com/lerna/lerna)).
 This makes it less convenient than the method described in this scenario.
 </info-box>

 First of all, you need to install source packages that you will use.
 If you base your integration on one of the existing builds, you can take them from that build's `package.json` file (see e.g. [classic build's `package.json`](https://github.com/ckeditor/ckeditor5/blob/master/packages/ckeditor5-build-classic/package.json)).
 At this moment you can choose the editor creator and the features you want.
 Keep in mind however, that all packages (excluding `@ckeditor/ckeditor5-dev-*`) {@link installation/getting-started/installing-plugins#requirements must have the same version as the base editor package}.